baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-08-31-secure-home-network-using-airplay-across-vlans.md

  - Networking
 ---

+AirPlay uses Multicast DNS (mDNS), implemented in Apple Bonjour, to discover compatible devices on a local area network (LAN).
+Thus by default, devices on different VLANs cannot discover each other, thus breaking the AirPlay functionality.

 To allow Apple devices in the main VLAN to use AirPlay on TV and speakers in the IoT VLAN, make sure the following:
 1. your TV and speakers can connect to the Apple devices in TCP and UDP on a random port in the 49152-65535 range;
 2. enable mDNS reflection in the router (see instructions in [this post]({{ site.baseurl }}{% post_url HomeNetworking/2019-08-27-secure-home-network-using-homekit-devices-across-vlans %})).